 - Quantity is the estimated number of searches per month;

 - Quality is the estimated Cost Per Click (CPC), or what Google advertisers are willing to pay per click.

 We multiply these two metrics — quality times quantity — to get a “total dollar amount,” or the amount of marketing money that’s spent on that keyword each month in Google.

 This is a much better way of identifying keywords, as we’ll explain below.
 But first, try out the tool!

-Over the years, we’ve tweaked and refined our SEO strategy with hundreds of clients.
-Today, we’re proud to release our Content Marketing Keyword Planning tool, the same template we use for clients.
+Over the years, we’ve tweaked and refined our SEO keyword strategy with hundreds of clients.
+Below, you can download our Content Marketing Keyword Planning tool, the same template we use for clients.
 Read on to see how it works, then download it for free.

 - The number of searches per month

-- The cost per click, which is the amount people are willing to pay to advertise on that keyword in Google.
+- The cost per click, or the amount people are willing to pay to advertise on that keyword on Google.